 1. NON-PERMANENT with durations in the order of 3 months to 3 years depending on the brand of Filler and its formulation:

-In this ‘Non-Permanent’ category, we only recommend those Dermal Fillers that contain as their active ingredient, the identical polysaccharide (complex sugar chain) present in ALL human and animal skin.
-Therefore, as these Dermal Fillers are chemically identical to your own skin’s ‘natural filler’, the risk of an allergic reaction is so negligible that no pre-treatment skin testing is required.
+In this ‘Non-Permanent’ category, we only recommend those Dermal Fillers that contain the identical polysaccharide (complex sugar chain) present in ALL human and animal skin.
+Therefore, having the chemically-identical agent as your skin’s own ‘natural filler’, the risk of an allergic reaction is so negligible that no pre-treatment skin testing is required.
 Most importantly, these fillers are NOT of animal origin.
-Instead, the polysaccharide is manufactured synthetically but it is still identical to that found in human skin.
+Instead, the polysaccharide is manufactured synthetically but it is still equivalent to that found in human skin.

 ‘Permanent’ & ‘Semi-Permanent’ Fillers of various brand names are the other type of Dermal Filler on the market.
-The active ingredients of these Fillers work initially by delivering volume but then have an ongoing effect of stimulating the production of new collagen (neo-collagenesis).
-Based on the very way in which these fillers work, they do have a higher propensity to cause Foreign Body Granulomas (hard red lumps) which would then require cortisone injections and possibly surgical excision.
+The active ingredients of these Fillers are not identical to those found in human skin and may therefore be considered ‘foreign’ to the human body.
+They initially deliver volume but then have an ongoing effect of depositing collagen permanently around the particles of Filler.
+Based on the very way in which these Fillers work, they do have a higher propensity to cause Foreign Body Granulomas (hard red lumps) which would then require cortisone injections and possibly surgical excision.

-However, based on both anecdotal and published reports of permanent complications with this group of fillers (Report: American Journal of Cosmetic Surgery Vol. 23, No3, 2006) we do not recommend these fillers as our first choice.
-Although tempting for some patients in terms of convenience and the perceived long-term cost advantages of a single or fewer treatments, the increased risk of adverse reactions compels us to advise patients to exercise considerable caution when considering their use.
+In the best interests of our patients, and based on both anecdotal and published reports of permanent complications with this group of Fillers (Report: American Journal of Cosmetic Surgery Vol. 23, No3, 2006) we do not recommend these Fillers at our practice.
+Although tempting for some patients in terms of convenience and the perceived long-term cost advantages of a single or fewer treatments, the increased risk of adverse reactions compels us to advise patients to exercise caution if considering their use.

-This will vary depending on the individual, the brand and specific form of the Dermal Filler used and where it is injected.
-Our doctor will advise you as to how long the correction should last once he has assessed your face and you have chosen your Dermal Filler.
+This will vary depending on the individual, the brand and specific form of the Dermal Filler used, and where it is injected.
+Our Doctor will advise you as to how long the correction should last once he/she has assessed your face and you have chosen your Dermal Filler.

 A treatment takes about 20-30 minutes depending on what needs to be done and how many syringes are used.
 Although the Dermal Fillers we use do contain a local anaesthetic, we still recommend a ‘nerve block’ for the more sensitive areas such as lips in order to make your treatment pain-free.

-Very importantly, for some applications we prefer to inject the filler with a cannula as opposed to a needle.
+For some situations, we may recommend injecting the Filler with a cannula as opposed to a needle.
 Needles have sharp points but a cannula has a blunt, rounded tip that virtually eliminates the risk of bruising!
 This technique is especially useful in Lip Augmentations with the lips being so richly supplied with blood vessels.
-By using a specially imported cannula instead of a needle, we can create beautiful lips and fill cheeks without any bruising or lumpiness!
+By using a cannula instead of a needle, we can create beautiful lips and fill cheeks without any bruising or lumpiness!